Vice Provost & University Registrar

 As one of a very few resilience experts in Africa, Dr. Awiti has served on the Board of the Resilience Alliance, an international, interdisciplinary research organization that explores the dynamics of social and ecological systems.
 Dr Awiti currently serves as a Board member for Canada’s International Development Research Centre (IDRC).
 He is also an adjunct professor at the University of the Fraser Valley in British Columbia and adjunct lecturer at Griffith University in South East Queensland, Australia.

 Dr Awiti writes a widely-read weekly column for The Star, a Kenyan daily newspaper.
 You can find his writings on his blog and Twitter feed.

 Tel: +254 20 366 1200

-Associate Vice Provost, Research and Graduate Studies and Interim Dean, Faculty of Arts and Sciences
+Vice Provost and Dean Faculty of Arts and Sciences

-Dr Halai is an international education expert with a wide experience of leading large international research projects including: the EdQual project with Bristol University UK; the ESRC/UNICEF sponsored ‘Education and Social Cohesion in Pakistan’ with Sussex University UK; and the Canadian SSHRC sponsored project in mathematics education with University of Alberta Canada (SSHRC Award 890-210-0027).
+Professor Halai chairs the University Research Council that provides strategic oversight in research governance and drives the development of policies and procedures to undertake research with ethics and integrity.
+Professor Halai is an international education expert with a wide experience of leading large international research projects including: the EdQual project with Bristol University UK;the ESRC/UNICEF sponsored ‘Education and Social Cohesion in Pakistan’ with Sussex University UK; and the Canadian SSHRC sponsored project in mathematics education with University of Alberta Canada (SSHRC Award 890-210-0027).
 With Oxford University UK, she is currently leading in Tanzania the prestigious ESRC/DFID funded ‘Assessment for Learning in Africa’ (Grant Ref: ES/N010515/1).